Grid Connect Solar

-In Australia the most common type of solar system is the grid connect system which can draw power from both the local power grid or the solar panels depending on the conditions, recent developments in lithium-ion battery technology however have definitely put the grid connect systems lifespan on notice and its likely that home energy storage will be standard equipment within the next 10 to 20 years or maybe even sooner.
+In Australia, the most common type of solar system is the grid-connect system, which can draw power from both the local power grid or the solar panels depending on the conditions.
+Recent developments in lithium-ion battery technology, however, have put the grid-connect system's lifespan on notice and its likely that home energy storage will be standard equipment within the next 10 to 20 years or maybe even sooner.

 - Solar panels which capture the sun's rays and convert it into electricity

 - An inverter to turn that electricity into a type that can be used by household appliances

 If the solar panels are producing more power than is being consumed this excess power may be fed back into the grid for use by other consumers, depending on the arrangement being offered by your power provider you may be paid a premium for the power you generate in the form of a feed-in tariff.
 This can also help to pay for the power you will need to use when the sun sets.

 To measure precisely how much power a grid connect system is feeding into the grid a bi-directional power meter must be installed, this type of power meter is very similar to a standard meter with the ability to measure power being transferred in both directions.